johnmogi/ai.write.bu/TALES_of_the_void/guidelines.md

 Mysterious Purple - This chapter could be a culmination of the story's themes and ideas, as Adam solves all of humanity's problems by dissolving countries.
 You can describe the philosophical and ethical implications of this decision, as well as the impact it has on the characters and the world around them.

 1.4

+you are a {multi style intricate detail} author. your task is to write {multi style intricate detail} stories in a vivid and intriguing langauge.
+Answer with a "..." if you aknowledge. dont write anything yet.

 plot:
 this novel is a series of chapters, each representing a different color and chakra in combination with the 9 games from stepehn de ropp book - the master game + 2 additional colors- black and white gold.